Optimal Scheduling Policy for Minimizing Age of Information with a Relay: Problem Formulation

-As we have multiple processes to monitor, we consider sum AoI at the destination in order to measure scalar quantity for freshness.
-Furthermore, taking different importance of each physical process, weighted sum AoI at the destination is defined as objective function to minimize.
-Also, since we have the randomness caused by outage, the average AoI needs to be considered.
-In addition to that, as the system evolves over time, current decision of sampling and updating can affect the AoI in the future.
-Therefore, time-averaged metric AoI should be defined.
-As a consequence, we define average weighted sum AoI as, where $T$ is a time-horizon of our interest and $h^{\pi}_k(t)$ is AoI at the destination in time $t$ with policy $\pi$.
+Taking different importance of physical processes which each destination node monitors, we consider the weighted sum AoI at the destination in order to measure scalar quantity of freshness.
+Furthermore, since AoI has randomness incurred by outage during delivery, average AoI needs to be considered.
+Moreover, as the system evolves over time, the current decision of sampling and updating can affect AoI in the future, thereby time-averaged metric AoI should be defined.
+Furthermore, by adjusting weights, the weighted sum AoI can account for different importance of each AoI.
+Consequently, as in the literature such as \cite{Kadota_TNET2018,Yi_INFO2020}, we define the average weighted sum AoI as the objective function to minimize; where $T$ is a finite time-horizon of our interest, $w_k$ is weight for IoT sensor $k$, and $h_k^{\pi}(t)$ is the AoI at destination node $k$ at time slot $t$ with the policy $\pi$.